SAP-samples/teched2022-DA181/exercises/Exercise_5_SAP_BAS/README.md

   - In step "Set Database Information" keep the default setting and press "Next"

-  - Enter your Cloud Foundry email-address and password in the respective fields
+  - Enter your Cloud Foundry email-address and password in the respective fields.

   - Select your Org and Space and press "Finish".